Here are the 15 best true crime podcasts available to listen to on Spotify

-Podcasts have became a staple of everyday life, with many of us making it part of our daily routine to tune into our favourite pods almost daily.
-However, there can be denying that the popularity of true crime podcasts have risen considerably in the last decade.
+The popularity of podcast has not ceased, with many of us making it part of our daily routine to tune into our favourite pods almost daily- and there is no denying the want for in-depth true crime podcasts have risen considerably in the last decade.

 Though with such a strong list of true crime podcasts now available via Spotify, you’d be forgiven feeling overwhelmed with choice.